Abdominal Etching Phoenix

 Before you undergo abdominal etching remember that diet and exercise are still going to be essential to get the best results.
 More abdominal fat is obviously going to hide your abdominal muscles even if you get surgery.
 But if you have a lean healthy diet and keep in shape, abdominal etching surgery is going to allow you to achieve the “ripped” abdominals you’ve always wanted.
 Abdominal etching is a popular procedure for male patients but some women request the procedure as well.

 Abdominal etching is, in many ways, just like other forms of liposcultpure.
-Using standard liposuction equipment, the board certified plastic surgeons at North Valley Plastic Surgery are able to remove small, targeted pockets of fat to alter the contour of your abs.
-Using extremely small incisions – sometimes these are made in the belly button, or concealed in the creases between the muscles, are surgeons are able to permanently remove the fat that is concealing your abs.
+Using standard liposuction equipment, the board certified plastic surgeons at Arizona Facial Plastics are able to remove small, targeted pockets of fat to alter the contour of your abs.
+Using extremely small incisions – sometimes these are made in the belly button, or concealed in the creases between the muscles, are surgeons are able to remove the fat that is concealing your abs.

 The small size of the incisions earns this procedure the “etching” part of its name.
 It really is a matter of etching out carved, toned abdominal muscles from beneath the small pockets of fat that seem to cling on, despite your best efforts at exercise.
 The best part is that the procedure typically takes only about an hour to complete.